UK watchdog probes Amazon, Google for fake reviews of goods

 “Equally, it’s simply not fair if some businesses can fake 5-star reviews to give their products or services the most prominence, while law-abiding businesses lose out.”

+The CMA said its investigation has yet to determine whether either company broke consumer protection law.
+If it does, the watchdog could require that they change how they deal with fake reviews or be taken court.

-Google and Amazon said they will work with U.K. regulators in their investigation.
+Google and Amazon said they will work with U.K. regulators on the investigation.

 Google said its “strict policies clearly state reviews must be based on real experiences, and when we find policy violations, we take action – from removing abusive content to disabling user accounts.”